dev11systems/universal-coherence-framework/docs/README.md

 # UCF Documentation Index

+**Universal Coherence Framework – Documentation Overview**

-This directory contains the full documentation for the **Universal Coherence Framework (UCF)**.
-It organizes all theory, science, systems models, and speculative extensions into a clear, navigable structure.
+This directory contains the complete documentation for the **Universal Coherence Framework (UCF)**.
+It organizes all scientific foundations, domain applications, speculative extensions, and (soon) interpretive/philosophical layers into a clear, navigable structure.

-UCF documentation is divided into **three primary layers**:
+UCF documentation is structured into **four primary layers**:

-* **Foundations** — Evidence-based science grounding the framework
+1. **Foundations** — Scientific grounding and core principles
+2. **Domains** — How UCF applies across real scientific and experiential fields
-* **Speculation** — Plausible, structured future-facing extensions
+3. **Speculation** — Structured future-facing extensions
-* **Interpretation** — Meaning-making, ethics, philosophy, implications *(coming next)*
+4. **Interpretation** — Meaning-making, ethics, worldview implications *(coming soon)*

 This README provides:

-* a high-level overview of the documentation architecture
+* a high-level architecture of the documentation
 * explanations of each folder
 * suggested reading paths
-* links for navigation
+* navigation links

 ---